emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Much of the terminology in this document comes from {{RFC3748}}.
 Additional terms are defined below:

-Protected Access Credential (PAC)

-> Credentials distributed to a peer for future optimized network
-> authentication.
-The PAC consists of a minimum of two components:
-> a shared secret and an opaque element.
-The shared secret
-> component contains the pre-shared key between the peer and the
-> authentication server.
-The opaque part is provided to the peer
-> and is presented to the authentication server when the peer wishes
-> to obtain access to network resources.
-The opaque element and
-> shared secret are used with TLS stateless session resumption
-> defined in {{RFC5077}} to establish a protected TLS session.
-The
-> secret key and opaque part may be distributed using {{RFC5077}}
-> messages or using TLVs within the TEAP tunnel.
-Finally, a PAC may
-> optionally include other information that may be useful to the
-> peer.

 Type-Length-Value (TLV)

 > The TEAP protocol utilizes objects in TLV format.
 The TLV format